vrzdrb/vps_autosetup/README.md

 - Show vps-audit (by https://github.com/vernu/vps-audit).

 ## Requirements:
-- Debian Linux on your VPS (or Ubuntu, but Debian is preferable);
+- Debian Linux on your VPS (or Ubuntu, but Debian is preferable)
-- Any Linux on your local machine (use WSL in Windows https://learn.microsoft.com/ru-ru/windows/wsl/install)

 ## Download: